Philadelphia Area Social Security Disability Denial

 Important – Once you’re denied benefits, the clock starts ticking.
 Don’t wait.
 You can miss the deadline to appeal!

 Your hearing is often the most critical stage in your case.
-The hearing takes place before the Administrative Law Judge and is your best chance to present evidence in person.
+The hearing takes place before an Administrative Law Judge and is usually your only chance to present evidence in person and face your decision-maker.
 It is crucial that you are well prepared.
-If you have received a denial at the initial step, we strongly recommend you call us as soon as possible.
+If you have received a denial at the initial stage, we strongly recommend you call us as soon as possible.

 At Silver & Silver, we’ll:

-- prepare you and your witnesses for your testimony;
+- Prepare you and your witnesses for your testimony before the ALJ;

 Social Security sometimes calls on expert medical and vocational witnesses to provide testimony.
 We know how to present evidence to maximize your chances and effectively cross-examine these experts.